-History of the PFAC \Box Hospital performance information □ Immediate "assignments" to participate in PFAC work \boxtimes Information on how PFAC fits within the organization's structure In-person training Massachusetts law and PFACs \Box Meeting with hospital staff Patient engagement in research PFAC policies, member roles and responsibilities \boxtimes Skills training on communication, technology, and meeting preparation \Box Other (Please describe below in # 24a) \Box N/A - the PFAC members do not go through a formal orientation process 24a.
-If other, describe: 25.
-The PFAC received training on the following topics: \boxtimes Concepts of patient- and family-centered care (PFCC) \square Health care quality and safety measurement \square Health literacy \Box A high-profile quality issue in the news in relation to the hospital (e.g. simultaneous surgeries, treatment of VIP patients, mental/behavioral health patient discharge, etc.) \boxtimes Hospital performance information Patient engagement in research \Box Types of research conducted in the hospital \boxtimes Other (Please describe below in #25a) \Box N/A - the PFAC did not receive training 25a.
-If other, describe: As a group, our FAC received education/training on the above topics as it pertained to agenda items and presentations delivered to the group by senior leadership within the hospital.
+□ Meeting with hospital staff

+□ Patient engagement in research

+PFAC policies, member roles and responsibilities

+Skills training on communication, technology, and meeting preparation

+Other (Please describe below in #24a)

+□ N/A - the PFAC members do not go through a formal orientation process

+24a.
+If other, describe:

+25. The PFAC received training on the following topics:

+Concepts of patient- and family-centered care (PFCC)

+Health care quality and safety measurement

+□ Health literacy

+A high-profile quality issue in the news in relation to the hospital (e.g. simultaneous surgeries, treatment of VIP patients, mental/behavioral health patient discharge, etc.)

+Hospital performance information

+□ Patient engagement in research

+Types of research conducted in the hospital

+\square Other (Please describe below in #25a)

+□ N/A - the PFAC did not receive training

+25a.
+If other, describe:

+As a group, our FAC received education/training on the above topics as it pertained to agenda items and presentations delivered to the group by senior leadership within the hospital.
 Several individual members of the FAC also have received relevant training as members of various committees/workgroups/project on ALL of the above topics listed.
-In 2018, we also endeavored to create and deliver storytelling training by leveraging internal resources, colleagues at other institutions who created similar education for their advisors, etc. The intent is to hone advisor's storytelling skills so that they can identify what pieces of their story are relevant to the conversation and would be most impactful and then deliver those pieces in a constructive and effective manner.
+In 2018, we also endeavored to create and deliver annual storytelling training by leveraging internal resources, colleagues at other institutions who created similar education for their advisors, etc. The intent is to hone advisor's storytelling skills so that they can identify what pieces of their story are relevant to the conversation and would be most impactful and then deliver those pieces in a constructive and effective manner.

-Section 6: FY 2018 PFAC Impact and Accomplishments
+Section 6: FY 2019 PFAC Impact and Accomplishments

-The following information only concerns PFAC activities in the fiscal year 2018.
+The following information only concerns PFAC activities in the fiscal year 2019.